Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Table of Contents

-Of our planet has four different species of hyena: the spotted, brown and striped hyena and the aardwolf.
+Our planet has four different species of hyena: the spotted, brown, and striped hyena, and the aardwolf.
 The spotted hyena is the largest and most common.
-These are complex, intelligent and highly social animals that unfortunately come with a bad reputation.
+These are complex, intelligent, and highly social animals that unfortunately come with a bad reputation.

-See the fact file below for more information on the hyenas or alternatively, you can download our 21-page Hyena worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the hyenas or alternatively, you can download our 21-page Hyena worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Kingdom: Animalia